eileenzhh/food-facilities-challenge/README.md

    - Implement scheduled data updates from SF OpenData
    - Add data validation and cleaning pipeline

+4. **Frontend**
+   - Incorporate a map element using GoogleMaps API
+   - Provide descriptions of food

 ### Trade-offs Made
 1. **SQLite vs. PostgreSQL**
    - Chose SQLite for simplicity and given the tasks, SQLite was sufficient, also zero-configuration needed